 2022 |

-Path through artists & works / Itinerary III: The Tricked Eye, Valmore Studio d'Arte, Vicenza A Geometric Journey (solo show), Galerie La Ligne, Zurich (exhibition's catalog) Art Miami, Oliver Cole Gallery, Miami Fall Exhibition 2022, Galerie Kellermann, Düsseldorf ORANGETHEWORLD, charity exhibition, Galerie Kellermann, Düsseldorf 26 years of gallery activity / Itinerary II: Art Reflects on Itself, Valmore Studio d'Arte, Vicenza Art Bologna Artefiera, Valmore Studio d'Arte, Bologna Art Paris Art Fair 2022, Galerie La Ligne, Grand Palais Éphémère, Champ de Mars, Paris Exploration Dynamique du Visible (solo show) - Galerie Nery Marino, Paris Winter Show - Galerie La Ligne, Zurich |
+Path through artists & works / Itinerary III: The Tricked Eye, Valmore Studio d'Arte, Vicenza A Geometric Journey (solo show), Galerie La Ligne, Zurich (exhibition's catalog) Art Miami, Oliver Cole Gallery, Miami Fall Exhibition 2022, Galerie Kellermann, Düsseldorf ORANGETHEWORLD, charity exhibition, Galerie Kellermann, Düsseldorf 26 years of gallery activity / Itinerary II: Art Reflects on Itself, Valmore Studio d'Arte, Vicenza Art Bologna Artefiera, Valmore Studio d'Arte, Bologna Art Paris Art Fair 2022, Galerie La Ligne, Grand Palais Éphémère, Champ de Mars, Paris Exploration Dynamique du Visible (solo show), Galerie Nery Marino, Paris Winter Show, Galerie La Ligne, Zurich |

 |